rabutler/rabutler.github.io/_drafts/animated-SVG-R.md

 1. Create the initial SVG.
 There are many ways to do so; see [Part 1][1] for how we created the initial map.
 2. Add an ID attribute to the SVG `<path>` we want to animate.
-3. Adapt [existing JavaScript][5] to make the driving route appear progressively.
+3. Adapt [existing JavaScript][5] to make the driving route appear to draw itself.
 4. Combine the SVG and JavaScript.

 Regarding step 3, there are many guides for how to animate an SVG using JavaScript including [here][5] and [here][6].
 We followed the approach of the former, as you specify the length of the animation in seconds rather than as a number of frames.